-Learn positive self-talk – you just get worked up if you let yourself think things like “they’ve got it coming to them”.
+You just get worked up if you let yourself think things like “they’ve got it coming to them”.
 Instead, say to yourself “I won’t let this get to me”, “I can handle this”, or just “chill”.
 Positive self-talk can help you to stay calm.

 Think about the consequences

 Think about what will happen if you lose your cool- there’s no way you want to lose your freedom.
 Then when you’ve walked away, give yourself a little pat on the back for keeping it together.

 Sometimes you’ll just have to get away from the situation.
 Go for a walk until you feel calmer.

 If you take some deep, slow breaths, it can really calm you down.
 If you notice yourself getting worked up, because you start breathing faster, stop and take 10 slow, calm breaths.

 Learn to read the warning signs, so you can get away from the situation, or if you can’t leave, try to slow things down.
 When you hear your voice getting louder, and start to feel hot and sweaty, you tense up so learn to stay in control, rather than letting your body take over.